sfigg/commercialization-public/docset/customize/mdm/implement-server-side-mobile-application-management.md

 ## Skype for Business compliance with MAM

-Skype for Business implemented the "LOB Tattoo", which is a resource change that allows unenlightened apps to work with MAM.
+We have updated Skype for Business to work with MAM.
 The following table explains Office release channels and release dates for Skype for Business compliance with the MAM feature.

 <table>
 <colgroup>